Induced phase transitions and spontaneous symmetry breaking based on the renormalized Ginzburg-Landau theory

 {$^{a}$ International Chair in Mathematical Physics and Applications, (ICMPA-UNESCO Chair), University of Abomey-Calavi, 072 P O Box 50, Cotonou, Republic of Benin} {$^{b}$ Laboratory of Condensed Matter-Electronics and Signal Processing, Department of Physics, Faculty of Science, University of Dschang, P.O.
 Box 479 Dschang, Cameroon.} {$^{c}$ Laboratory of Mechanics, Materials and Structures, Faculty of Science, University of Yaound\'{e} I, P.O.
-Box 812, Yaound\'{e}, Cameroon}
+Box 812, Yaound\'{e}, Cameroon} {$^{d}$ Laboratory of Research on Advanced Materials and Nonlinear Science (LaRAMaNS), Department of Physics, Faculty of Sciences, University of Buea, PO Box 63, Buea, Cameroon}